AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Reward-Maximization-Based Binary Recommendation Model](HighValueProjectTutorials/CreatingRewardMaximizationBasedBinaryRecommendationModel.md)

-  * Limited to one recommendation.
+  * Limited to one recommendation at a time.

   * Have higher monetization potential due to its ability to exploit and explore than the classification-based model, but tend to be risky to use.